valu-digital/npm-packages/packages/babel-gql/README.md

 ### Usage with React

-This does not contain anything React specific but there multiple React Hooks that can work with Async Functions.
+This does not contain anything React specific but there are multiple React Hooks that can work with Async Functions.
 Here's few:

 -   [@valu/create-async-hook](https://github.com/valu-digital/create-async-hook)